ankitasaha34/Healthcare_Claims_Analytics_Pipeline/README.md

 ## 🤖 Machine Learning (Baseline)

-A baseline **logistic regression model** was built to predict claim approval status.
+A baseline logistic regression model was trained to predict claim approval status using analytics-ready claims data.

+To address class imbalance between approved and non-approved claims, class weighting was applied during model training.
+The model was evaluated on a held-out test set.

+Model Performance

-* **Accuracy:** ~66%
+* Accuracy: ~52%
-* Demonstrated ML workflow integration using analytics-ready data
-* Identified **class imbalance and feature limitations**, informing future model improvements
+* Recall (Approved Claims): ~54%
+* Macro F1-score: ~0.51

+Interpretation

+While overall accuracy was modest, the balanced recall across both classes indicates that the model learned meaningful patterns rather than defaulting to the majority class.
+The results highlight that claim approval decisions are complex and not easily predictable using basic demographic, financial, and claim-level features alone.

+This step demonstrates machine learning workflow integration and emphasizes the importance of feature selection, class balancing, and evaluation beyond accuracy for operational use cases.

-> This model is intended to demonstrate **machine learning process familiarity**, not production-grade predictive performance.
+This model is intended to demonstrate ML process familiarity, not production-grade predictive performance.

 ---